This post may contain affiliate links. Please see my disclosure policy for details.

 But, if you’re interested in discovering some Buddhist culture, learn a bit about the history of Buddhism and want to see some pretty architecture, it’s definitely worth a night here (but no more than that!)

-You can approach Lumbini from both Pokhara and Chitwan in a reasonable amount of time by bus.
-From Pokhara the journey is 5/6 hours and from Chitwan it’s around 3/4.
+From Pokhara, the journey is 5/6 hours and from Chitwan it’s around 3/4.

 If you want to find out more about travelling in Nepal, you can read my ‘simple and helpful guide to bus travel in Nepal’.